SajalJainatwork/Twitter-Airflow-Data-Engineering-project/README.md

 ## Introduction
 This is an End-To-End Data Engineering Project using Airflow and Python.
 In this project, I have extracted data using Twitter API, use Python to transform data, deploy the code on Airflow/EC2 and save the final result on Amazon S3.

-✅ Python
+✳Python

-✅ Basics of Airflow
+✳Basics of Airflow

-✅ Working with Twitter Data and Package - Tweepy
+✳Working with Twitter Data and Package - Tweepy

-✅ Python Package - Pandas
+✳Python Package - Pandas

-✅ Writing ETL job and storing data on S3
+✳Writing ETL job and storing data on S3

 ## Architecture